badwolf4815162342/GoogleMotionPhotosToGif/README.md

 # GoogleMotionPhotosToGif
 ## - Or Google Motion Photos To MP4 To Gif

-This small python script can just be executed after beeing copied in your unzipped 'Takeout' folder that you get from https://takeout.google.com/ where you export all your selected photo folders.
+This small python script can just be executed after being copied in your unzipped 'Takeout' folder that you get from https://takeout.google.com/ where you export all your selected photo folders.
 Use this line to get all Motion of your Motion Photos as GIFs:

 ```
 $ python3 ./motion_photo_to_gif.py